Ever feel like...

 That’s why two people of same weight, height and age can have totally different calorie maintenance levels

-To make your life easier and not waste your time doing boring maths, I have provided a daily calorie requirement calculator.
+To make your life easier and not waste your time doing boring maths, I have provided a daily calorie requirement calculator below:

-It works based on Mifflin-St Jeor equation- it uses your weight, age, gender and activity level to calculate your calorie maintenance level.
+It works based on Mifflin-St Jeor equation- it uses your weight, age, gender and activity level to calculate and estimate your calorie maintenance level.

 Okay, you know your calorie maintenance level, the next and most important step is to eat 20% Less than your calorie maintenance number.